Free UK Shipping 📦 Today: Choose a free gift with RiutBag X35.2

 1. Next of Kin:

-• In legal and medical contexts, next of kin may be contacted in case of emergencies or when decisions need to be made on your behalf if you are unable to do so.
+• In legal and medical contexts, next of kin may be contacted in case of emergencies or when important decisions need to be made on your behalf if you are unable to do so.
 This could include decisions related to medical treatment, care arrangements, or handling your affairs in the event of your death.

 • Next of kin may have certain legal rights and responsibilities, depending on the jurisdiction and the specific situation.